Patient professional reference

 - MRI scanning is needed to exclude rare secondary causes (eg, supratentorial tumours and normal pressure hydrocephalus) and extensive subcortical vascular pathology.

 - Functional MRI and CT imaging are useful research tools.
-Blood flow changes monitored by these methods and correlated with functional disability are providing useful clues as to the structural abnormalities which cause Parkinsonism and PD.
+Blood flow changes monitored by these methods and correlated with functional disability are providing useful clues as to the structural abnormalities which cause Parkinsonism and Parkinson's disease.

 - Positron emission tomography (PET) scanning with fluorodopa can localise dopamine deficiency in the basal ganglia, while autonomic tests and sphincter electromyography may support a diagnosis of multiple system atrophy.

 - Genetic testing may be required - eg, Huntington's gene.
-Fewer than 5% of all PD cases are caused by known single-gene mutations.
+Fewer than 5% of all Parkinson's disease cases are caused by known single-gene mutations.

-- Olfactory testing to help differentiate PD from other Parkinsonian disorders.
+- Olfactory testing to help differentiate Parkinson's disease from other Parkinsonian disorders.

 - Further investigations for young-onset or atypical disease may include measurement of ceruloplasmin levels (Wilson's disease) and syphilis serology.

-- Dementia: the prevalence of dementia in PD ranges from 20-40%, with a 2- to 6-fold increased risk compared with control populations.
+- Dementia: the prevalence of dementia in Parkinson's disease ranges from 20-40%, with a 2- to 6-fold increased risk compared with control populations.

 - Depression: occurs in approximately 45% of all patients with Parkinson's disease, does not correlate with the stage of motor deficits and reduces the quality of life independently of motor symptoms.